 The aim of the capital adequacy regime is to promote safety and soundness in the financial system.
 It is structured around three 'pillars': Pillar 1 on minimum capital requirements; Pillar 2 on the supervisory review process; and Pillar 3 on market discipline.
 Pillar 3 requires firms to publish a set of disclosures which allow market participants to assess the organization's key prudential metrics, risk exposures and risk assessment process.
-The disclosures contained in this document cover the qualitative and quantitative disclosure requirements of Pillar 3, set out in the Notice No. CBUAE/BSD/N/2020/4980, and are mainly based on reviewed/audited financial statements as at 30 June 2022 with comparative figures for 31 December 2021 and 31 March 2022 where relevant.
+The disclosures contained in this document cover the qualitative and quantitative disclosure requirements of Pillar 3, set out in the Notice No. CBUAE/BSD/N/2020/4980, and are mainly based on reviewed/audited financial statements as at 30th June 2023 with comparative figures for 31st March 2023, 31st December 2022 and 31st December 2021 were relevant.
 Some of the comparative figure disclosures have been represented to comply with the latest published standards.